 Organizations participating in this project submitted their capabilities in response to an open call in the Federal Register for all sources of relevant security capabilities from academia and industry (vendors and integrators).
-Table 3-1 lists the respondents with relevant capabilities or product components (identified as "Technology Partners/Collaborators" herein) who signed a CRADA to collaborate with NIST in a consortium to build example trusted IoT device network-layer onboarding solutions.
+Listed below are the respondents with relevant capabilities or product components (identified as "Technology Partners/Collaborators" herein) who signed a CRADA to collaborate with NIST in a consortium to build example trusted IoT device network-layer onboarding solutions.